fbpx

 Pros of Progressive Suspension

-4. Versatility: Progressive suspension can handle a wide range of trail conditions, making it a popular choice for riders exploring different types of terrain.
+3. Versatility: Progressive suspension can handle a wide range of trail conditions, making it a popular choice for riders exploring different types of terrain.
+This is because many different settings are usually on a suspension element with air pressure and progressive spring characteristic.

 Cons of Progressive Suspension